What is OOSH eco tableware made of?

 Yes, you can use it as many times as you deem fit.
 However, it is not recommended as its prolonged usage may result in the product becoming brittle.

 Is it microwavable?
 If it is, how many minutes can it be for?

 Yes, it is.
-Recommended for medium heat setting for not more than 1 minute.
+Recommended for high heat setting for not more than 1 minute.

 What happens when OOSH eco tableware is exposed to temperatures higher than 120 degree Celsius?

 No leaching will occur.
 However, the product may become softer than usual.

 Will there be food stains on OOSH eco tableware after coming into contact?